Can Employers Allow Employees to Contribute Unused Paid Time Off to the Company’s 401(k) Plan?

 Revenue Ruling 2009-32 (“Rev. Rul.
 2009-32) addresses the issue of whether certain amendments to an existing qualified profit-sharing plan either requiring or permitting certain annual contributions of the dollar equivalent of unused PTO at a participant’s termination of employment cause the plan to fail to meet the requirements of IRC Section 401(a) and, if applicable, IRC Section 401(k).

 The companion Revenue Rulings go into considerable technical detail.
 In short, Rev. Rul.
-2009-31 addresses two situations where the employers maintain a sick and vacation leave PTO plan that is available to all active employees on substantially the same terms and conditions.
+2009-31 addresses two situations where employers maintain a sick and vacation leave PTO plan that is available to all active employees on substantially the same terms and conditions.
 The PTO plans qualify as bona fide sick and vacation leave plans for purposes of IRC Section 409A and Section 1.409A- 1(a)(5) of the Income Tax Regulations.
 Under the PTO plans, participants may take paid leave without regard to whether the leave is due to illness or incapacity.

 Rev. Rul.
 2009-32 provides guidance on the same issues described in Rev. Rul.
-2009-31 in four situations, but in the context of unused PTO for terminated employees.
+2009-31 in four situations but in the context of unused PTO for terminated employees.

 The issues addressed in Revenue Rulings 2009-31 and 2009-32 are: